Across the rivers, freedom was coming.

 "I'm an uncle and I never know what to give my niece for Juneteenth.
 We read this together and the whole room went quiet.
 Then she asked me to read it again.
 Three times.
 This is the gift this year."

-Juneteenth is more than a date on a calendar.
-It is a story of people who waited a long, long time for a word that was always meant for them — and of the children who carry that word forward.
+Juneteenth is more than a date on the calendar.
+It is the story of people who waited far too long to hear a word that had always belonged to them: freedom.
+And it is the story of the Black children — yours — who carry that legacy forward.